 Have you noticed big changes to the way you do business on Airbnb?
-The hospitality industry is ever evolving and in order for you to stay ahead of the curve, we’ve gathered 5 Airbnb tips that could help your short-term rental business.
+The hospitality industry is ever-evolving and in order for you to stay ahead of the curve, we’ve gathered these Airbnb tips that could help your short-term rental business.

-We have listed a few of the biggest changes for hosts to know below.
+Below, we have listed some of the biggest changes from these updates for hosts.
 Taking action on these updates will ensure that you stay competitive and on top of your business.
 While this list is not exhaustive of every change, they are some of the major ones to watch out for, and we will continue to update this list with new changes.

 Airbnb requires that hosts who are connected to third-party software adapt their listings to a fee structure called Airbnb Simplified Pricing.
 Introduced in 2020, this structure means that software-connected hosts will roll the service fee into their nightly price, instead of adding it as a service fee on a guest’s booking (otherwise known as split-fee pricing).
 Airbnb claims that hosts who switched to this new pricing model while keeping their pricing competitive saw their bookings increase by 17%.

 If you are a host listing in the markets below, you can still choose split fee pricing by updating your payments in account settings.

 👉Airbnb listing tip: Increase your Base Price to ensure that every booking absorbs the service fee and is still profitable.

 After the Summer Release, the listing title and the number of reviews is no longer visible when viewing the search results.
 Instead, the title appears to be the type of stay and the location (such as “Cabin in Big Bear”).
 It is preset by Airbnb and not changeable by hosts.
 And when it comes to reviews, only the review score (and not the number of reviews) shows in the search results.
 So, a listing with one review or 300 reviews is not differentiated at first glance.
 With these changes, some hosts feel that they have little control over how they can make their properties stand out in the search results.